-There are many other important projects.
-I will not take you through them all.
-Suffice it to say that in all of our efforts we are endeavouring to make the law more sensitive to the rights of the disadvantaged, the poor, the inarticulate, the handicapped.
+The Australian Law Reform Commission works on projects given to it by the Federal Attorney-General.
+None of the projects so far assigned has been specific to the needs of people suffering from physical or mental handicaps.
+A number of our tasks have concerned such issues peripherally.
+In all of our efforts, the Commission has endeavoured to make the law more sensitive to the rights of the disadvantaged, the poor, the inarticulate, the handicapped.
 Great forces for change are at work in Australian society and in its laws.
 These forces are fuelled by the concurrent development of widespread literacy, the new technology of distributing information, the changing moral and social attitudes of our country and the tremendous driving force of science and technology.
 It is little wonder that the law and its institutions are coming under challenge today as never before.
 I have no doubt that the law will meet the challenge.
 I hope that bodies such as the Law Reform Commission can help Parliament to make the law more relevant to the problems of today.
-The law can be an accessible force for the improvement of society.
+The law can be a force for the improvement of society.